pongasoft/re-quickstart/README.md

 This project is the code that drives the [Rack Extension - Quick Start](https://pongasoft.com/re-quickstart/index.html) dynamic section.

+This project also includes a conversion tool to convert an existing rack extension to one that uses `re-cmake` like the one you get after using Rack Extension - Quick Start.
+Check the [Rack Extension - Convert](./docs/convert.md) documentation.

 This project is built with kotlin 1.4.10 and demonstrate a few interesting features

 List of demonstrated features (kotlin)